Jessica is an author, actress, filmmaker, coach, and proud mom of four. She is also a woman of faith.

 If your spouse tells you that he or she wants a divorce, then that means the marriage is over right?
 Well, not necessarily…

-This hub is written from a woman's POV, but men, feel free to use this information if you're the one who wants the marriage to work and your wife is ready for a divorce.
+Note: This article is written from a woman's point of view, but men, feel free to use this information if you're the one who wants the marriage to work and your wife is ready for a divorce.

 But just know this.
 There is nothing that you can do that will change your spouse’s mind.
 Think about it; if there was something that you could have done to change his mind, you would have never gotten to this point.
 This is when it’s vital to understand that you cannot control him, you cannot control his actions, and you cannot force him to abide by the vows that he made.
 The only person who you can control is yourself.
 Here are some steps that you can take to help save your marriage, even once your spouse has decided that s/he wants a divorce.

-Step 2: Build Your Faith & Stay Positive
+Step 2: Build Your Faith and Stay Positive

 Step 3: Control Your Emotions, Don’t Let Your Emotions Control You

 The threat of a divorce can be scary, frustrating, and unbearably painful.
 One of the most difficult things to do during this time is to control your emotions, especially when your entire soul feels like one huge open wound that your spouse is continually pouring salt into.